Kiplinger Housing Outlook: Existing-home Sales Increase for Second Straight Month

 Kiplinger’s Economic Outlooks are written by the staff of our weekly Kiplinger Letter and are unavailable elsewhere.
 Click here for a free issue of The Kiplinger Letter or to subscribe for the latest trends and forecasts from our highly experienced Kiplinger Letter team.

-Home prices rose to another all-time high in July.
-The S&P CoreLogic Case-Shiller U.S. National Home Price Index, which measures the price of existing homes across the nation, rose 5% in July from a year earlier, which was actually down from a 5.5% annual gain in the previous month.
-On a month-over-month, seasonally adjusted basis, home prices rose 0.2%.
-The monthly gain in July follows a string of modest gains in recent months, pulling the pace of house price appreciation down to a nine-month low.
-A limited supply of homes for sale is supporting continued price gains, but low housing affordability is weighing down on the pace.
-Base effects in the home price index mean the annual rate of price increases will continue to slow in the coming months, as the average monthly price gain in the summer and fall of last year was unusually strong.
+Home-price growth continues to slow down.
+The S&P CoreLogic Case-Shiller U.S. National Home Price Index, which measures the price of existing homes across the nation, rose 3.6% in October from a year earlier, down from a 3.9% annual pace in the previous month.
+On a month-over-month, seasonally adjusted basis, home prices rose 0.3% in October.
+A limited supply of existing homes for sale is supporting continued price appreciation, but low housing affordability is weighing on the pace of price increases.
+Borrowing costs are likely to stay elevated at around 7% over the next few months, which means that both buyers and sellers will continue to deal with challenging conditions in the housing market.

 Sign up for Kiplinger’s Free E-Newsletters